Lune-Technologies/lune-pfm-sdk-ios/docs/installation/index.md

 # Installation

-There are a bunch of options to choose from when it comes to how to install the `LuneSDK`.
+There are three options to install the `LuneSDK`.
 Follow the instructions below for any of the options you prefer:

 1. [Swift Package Manager (SPM)](spm.md)
 2. [CocoaPod](cocoapods.md)